RELIGIOUS DIVERSITY in the WORKPLACE

-1) Understand why religious diversity is one of the most difficult areas of cultural diversity to address.
+1) Understand the status of religion, faith and spirituality in our culture and how it makes religious diversity one of the most challenging areas of diversity to address.

-2) Manage conflict by developing personal relationships across religious differences.
+2) Manage conflict by developing personal relationships with common interests across religious differences.

-4) Develop religious literacy to improve communication and problem solving.
+3) Develop religious literacy to improve workplace scheduling and food options.

 “I want you to know how blown away everyone was with your presentation today.
 It was impeccable.
 You hit it out of the ball park.
 I don’t know if we’d had anybody who engaged the group like you did.
 The enthusiasm, the expression and animation, the eye contact.
 You were truly where you described – whether in college or in Bermuda.
 We were with you.
 That’s skill my friend.
 It’s always a pleasure to watch a pro at work.
 And a pro you are.”

 ~ Glynn Hodges: Executive Director, John Maxwell Team.

 “Thank you beyond words for this time we had together.
 Truly your wisdom – each piece of your education and experience and life have combined – with your teacher’s heart, healer’s spirit – to bring to us the core of working with diversity.
 You take us to the heart of the matter.
 You have given us wisdom and knowledge and tools that will only impact our ministry – it will touch, change and grow each of us.
 Thank You for Religious Diversity at Work!